APPLICATION STRATEGY 2021: Arizona Elk

 Arizona allows its applicants to apply for up to five choices; however, only the first two selections are considered during the first pass.
 Historically, all bull elk permits have been awarded during this first pass, which makes selections three, four and five mostly irrelevant.

 Arizona has a modified bonus system in place.
-Essentially this means this is a bucket of raffle tickets, each year you are unsuccessful you will receive an extra raffle ticket for the following year.
-The modified part of this system is that 20% of the permits are set aside for applicants with the most number of points, only up to 50% of the potential nonresident permits are allowed to be issued in the max point pass.
+Essentially this means this is a bucket of raffle tickets and each year you are unsuccessful, you will receive an extra raffle ticket for the following year.
+The modified part of this system is that 20% of the permits are set aside for applicants with the maximum number of points; only up to 50% of the potential nonresident permits are allowed to be issued in the maximum point pass.

 There are four ways to increase your bonus points:

 - Earn a bonus point each time you are unsuccessful in the draw (one point per year).

 - Apply for “bonus points only” to gain a bonus point in the event that you do not want to risk drawing a tag until you have a higher number of points.

 - You can also travel to Arizona and take a hunter education course and earn a permanent bonus point for every species.

 - Earn a loyalty point.
 An applicant is awarded this point by applying for a species for five consecutive years.
 This is a species-specific point and will not be taken away when you draw a tag, but will be purged if you miss a year of applying.
 You will have to start all over again.

 If you are successful in the draw, then your bonus points will revert back to zero.
 If you have earned a loyalty and/or hunter education point, then you will keep those two potential points.
 If you fail to apply for five consecutive years, then all points will be lost.